Policy last updated

 An appeal on the ground of procedural deficiency

-In almost all instances where procedural deficiencies have been identified and confirmed by the Executive Director, Inclusive Education Division, or delegate, the outcome of an appeal will trigger a new profile meeting for the student.
+In almost all instances where procedural deficiencies have been identified and confirmed by the Executive Director, Inclusive Education Division, or delegate, the outcome of an appeal will trigger a new profile meeting with a different facilitator.

 An appeal on the grounds of new and substantial supporting information